skarlekar/smart-quora/README.md

 - [ ] **CreateQuestion** - A _CreateQuestion_ transaction is invoked by the Inquirer to pose a question.
 The reward amount and time by which answers are due has to accompany the request.
 The _CreateQuestion_ transaction generates the _QuestionCreated_ event.

 - [ ] **CreateAnswer** - A _CreateAnswer_ transaction is invoked when a respondent provides an answer to an existing question.
 The _CreateAnswer_ transaction should be invoked with the identifier of the associated question and the answer description.
 The _CreateAnswer_ transaction generates an _AnswerCreated_ event.
-This transaction ensurers that the question owners cannot answer their own questions.
+This transaction ensures that the question owners cannot answer their own questions.

 - [ ] **VoteAnswer** - A _VoteAnswer_ transaction is invoked to vote up or vote down an existing answer.
 As a result, it should be invoked with a reference to an existing answer and the direction of the vote (up or down).
 A _VoteAnswer_ transaction generates the _AnswerVoted_ event.
 This transaction ensurers that respondents cannot vote for their own answers or vote multiple tims for an answer.